For some, the phrase “information architecture” is an unnecessarily confusing description of what it typically conveys: a site map or user flow.

 “Sometimes with information architecture, it can be a little stifling.
 It seems really functionary and almost clinical,” Sheehan said.
 “You don’t want to put a project at risk.
 But you do want to stay ahead of the curve in terms of how people are interacting online.”

-Baskanderi has been busy in recent months.
-In addition to her ongoing work at Adessa, where she was involved in auditing the site map, she launched her own e-commerce site Noor & Deen, where she sells hand-engraved jewelry.
-Created using Shopify, the site is a good illustration of how cross-referencing items in visual navigation can be a useful tool, she told me.
+Baskanderi, in addition to her ongoing work at Adessa, where she was involved in auditing the site map, she launched her own e-commerce site Noor & Deen, where she sells hand-engraved jewelry.
+Created using Shopify, the site is a good illustration of how cross-referencing items in visual navigation can be a useful tool.

 Beneath the hero image and a Valentine’s Day call-out, the jewelry collection is represented in six image tiles arranged in a grid.
 A customer looking for necklaces will find them not only in the “Necklaces” tile, but also in the tile “Inspired by Faith.”